Boocord/discord-client/README.md

 # What is boocord?
-Boocord is a discord client built with nativefier
+Boocord is a discord client built with nativefier.

 ## Is it safe?
 Trusted by antiviruses & sandboxes.